Death

 Idiopathic Intracranial Hypertension Treatment Options

-After a morbidly amusing road trip, we made it to the hospital, where I learned that I would inevitably need several surgical procedures and end up with a shunt in my head.
+After a morbidly amusing road trip, we made it to the hospital to tackle getting my idiopathic intracranial hypertension treated.
+Once I arrived, I learned that I would inevitably need several surgical procedures and end up with a shunt in my head.
 Definitive treatment includes optic nerve sheath fenestration, shunting, and venous sinus stenting.
-One of the other treatment options they recommended was a gastric sleeve to speed up weight loss.
+One of the other treatment options they recommended was a gastric sleeve to speed up my ability to lose weight.

 The first surgery I ever experienced in my 22 years was called a bilateral optic nerve sheath fenestration.
 They went behind my eyeballs and cut open the sac that the optic nerve sits in to release the cerebrospinal fluid to try to save my eyes.